 Though based on the East Somerset Railway, 5637 has visited a number of othe railways including the Severn valley Railway, Barrow Hill, the West Somerset Railway, the Llangollen Railway and the Mid Hants Railway.
 Whilst returning from the Mid Hants Railway in September 2004 when 5637 was being unloaded from the lorry trailer the rear right hand driving wheel dropped by about two inches.
 This might not sound much but unfortunately the axle load at that point is nineteen tons and the shock load shattered the main spring and was transferred into the firebox where around twenty steel stays then sheared off on the steel plate side.
 The repairs took nearly six months to complete and cost in the region of £30,000 which was claimed on the transport company’s insurance.

 The boiler certificate expired in 2007 and over the next three years 5637 underwent a complete overhaul.
 It has now returned to service in its original livery on the East Somerset Railway with a boiler certificate which expires in 2020.

 The boiler certificate expired in 2007 and over the next three years 5637 underwent a complete overhaul.
 It has now returned to service in its original livery on the East Somerset Railway with a boiler certificate which expires in April 2020.

 The East Somerset Railway reported that the locomotive would be taken out of service following operating the Santa specials in December as after that there would be little work for it to perform.

 The East Somerset Railway have declined to carry out the ten year overhaul of the locomotive which is due in April 2020 and will be returning the locomotive to its owners.
-It is therefore considered likely that the locomotive will leave the East Somerset Railway in search of a new home and somewhere to undertake a ten year overhaul.
+It was therefore considered likely that the locomotive would leave the East Somerset Railway in search of a new home and somewhere to undertake a ten year overhaul.